Microdermabrasion vs. SilkPeel

 Microdermabrasion uses tiny, non-allergenic crystals to remove the outer layer of dead skin

 Because the skin is blasted with these microscopic particles, it is a more abrasive method than the SilkPeel.
 Afterwards, a vacuum is used to suction up the particles and old skin.
 SilkPeels also use a vacuum that exfoliates the outer layer of skin and opens the pores at the same time.
 While the pores are open, a powerful serum penetrates deep into the dermis.
 Both methods reveal a fresh, new layer of skin, which is why complexions are brighter, texture is smoother, and tone is improved.
 The SilkPeel Facial is an advanced form of microdermabrasion and the next-generation of facials because of its ability to infuse the skin with nutrients.
 It is a better method overall to use to deal with facial imperfections such as hyperpigmentation or age spots and for hydrating very dry, dull skin.
 At this time, Dr. Torgerson offers Silk Peel facials at his downtown Toronto clinic.
 Because of this new “dermalinfusion” method, patients are delighted with the refreshed glow on their skin with a process that takes less than a half-hour.
-SilkPeel Facials are administered by highly trained registered nurses under Dr. Torgerson’s direction.
+SilkPeel Facials are administered qualified personnel under Dr. Torgerson’s direction.
 If you are concerned about a dull, lifeless complexion that requires some rejuvenation, a Silk Peel facial is an economical, safe, and effective treatment that produces immediate results.

 The First Step Of Your Journey Begins With A Conversation